-10 The Greek manuscripts are about evenly divided between "the rest" and 'the many', but I follow the best line of transmission.
+&lt;sup>1 The Greek manuscripts are about evenly divided between "the rest" and 'the many', but I follow the best line of transmission.

-11 A retailer makes his living by buying goods wholesale and reselling them piecemeal, at a profit.
+&lt;sup>2 A retailer makes his living by buying goods wholesale and reselling them piecemeal, at a profit.
 In our day there is no lack of those who dole out their teaching, precisely with a view to getting more money out of it.

-12 To be objectively aware that you are in God's presence does have a way of encouraging you to make the right choices!
+&lt;sup>3 To be objectively aware that you are in God's presence does have a way of encouraging you to make the right choices!

-13 Note that the early church used letters of introduction to help them in evaluating new arrivals.
+&lt;sup>4 Note that the early church used letters of introduction to help them in evaluating new arrivals.

-mediated by us, written not with ink but by the Spirit of the living God,1 not on stone tablets but on 'tablets' that are hearts of flesh.)
+God, not on stone tablets but on 'tablets' that are hearts of flesh.)
 [Competent ministers]

-4 Now we have such confidence before God because of the Christ; 5 not that we are competent of ourselves to reckon anything as being from ourselves, but our competence is from God2-6 indeed, He has made us competent as ministers of a new covenant;3 not of letter but of Spirit, because the letter kills, while the Spirit gives life.4
+4 Now we have such confidence before God because of the Christ; 5 not that we are competent of ourselves to reckon anything as being from ourselves, but our competence is from God-6 indeed, He has made us competent as ministers of a new covenant; not of letter but of Spirit, because the letter kills, while the Spirit gives life.